Gab Bags List

 The Twelve Tribes of Hattie - Ayana Mathis

 The long shadow of slavery hangs over the linked stories in this novel.
 At its heart is Hattie Shepherd, who joined the Great Migration to Philadelphia after seeing her father murdered.
 Poverty, injustice, and illness affect Hattie's 11 children and grandchildren (the twelve tribes of the title), while she herself deals with an unfaithful husband.
 Hattie's stony reserve masks a woman who will do anything to protect her children, even to the point of driving them away.
 But her story is also one of survival told in beautiful and intimate language.
+Tova reviewed it at Blogging for a Good Book.
 Given by the Williamsburg Landing Book Group in honor of librarian Andrew Smith.
 (243 pages; 10 regular print, 2 Large Print, plus audiobook)

 Two Old Women - Velma Wallis